-Table 2.5 shows progression of kidney disease by CKD stage, end-stage renal disease (ESRD), or death in 2014-2015 for the fee-for-service, age-eligible

-Medicare population of 2010.
-The analysis cohort required patients to be alive and eligible for Medicare Parts A and B with no HMO coverage for all of 2010.
-Death and ESRD status were examined yearly between 2011 and 2015, and carried forward if present.
+Table 2.5 shows progression of kidney disease by CKD stage, end-stage renal disease (ESRD), or death in 2015-2016 for the fee-for-service, age-eligible Medicare population of 2011.
+The analysis cohort required patients to be alive and eligible for Medicare Parts A and B with no HMO coverage for all of 2011.
+Death and ESRD status were examined yearly between 2012 and 2016, and carried forward if present.
 The ESRD and death information were combined to create three categories: ESRD-alive, ESRD-death, and Death without ESRD.
-For patients who did not progressto death or ESRD by 2015 the last CKD diagnosis claim in 2015 was used; if this was not available, the last CKD diagnosis claim from 2014 was used.
-Lost to follow-up status represents the patients who were not enrolled in Medicare Part A and B during 2014 or 2015 and who had no indication of death or ESRD.
+For patients who did not progress to death or ESRD by 2016 the last CKD diagnosis claim in 2016 was used; if this was not available, the last CKD diagnosis claim from 2015 was used.
+Lost to follow-up status represents the patients who were not enrolled in Medicare Part A and B during 2015 or 2016 and who had no indication of death or ESRD.

-Figures 2.3-2.4 show the proportion of patients tested for urine albumin from 2005-2015, for patients with (Figure 2.4) and without (Figure 2.3) CKD by the comorbidities of DM without HTN, HTN without DM, both DM and HTN, or neither.
+Figures 2.3-2.4 show the proportion of patients tested for urine albumin from 2006-2016, for patients with (Figure 2.4) and without (Figure 2.3) CKD by the comorbidities of DM without HTN, HTN without DM, both DM and HTN, or neither.
 For these analyses, a one-year period was used to define comorbid conditions (year one) and laboratory testing was assessed in the following year (year two, the year reported in the figures).
 Patients must have been enrolled in their plan (for Medicare, Parts A and B coverage, and no Medicare Advantage plans), not have ESRD, and alive for all of year one through to January 1 of year two.
 Additionally, the sample is limited to patients residing in the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories.
-First urinary microalbumin measurement is defined as the first claim with a Healthcare Common Procedure Coding System (HCPCS, similar to the Current Procedural Terminology, CPT[°], system) code of 82042, 82043, 82044, or 84156.
-Panel a shows the Medicare 5% sample and panel b the Optum Clinformatics[TM] data.
+First urinary microalbumin measurement is defined as the first claim with a Healthcare Common Procedure Coding System (HCPCS, similar to the Current Procedural Terminology, CPT°, system) code of 82042, 82043, 82044, or 84156.
+For each figure, panel a shows the Medicare 5% sample, and panel b the Optum Clinformatics[TM] data.

 Table 2.6 examines physician visits in the year after a diagnosis of CKD.
-Similar to the laboratory testing, the sample includeed patients who were alive, without ESRD, did not have a Medicare Advantage plan, and had both Parts A and B coverage for all of 2014.
-The date of the earliest CKD claim (any CKD or Stage 3/4/5 [585.3-585.6, ICD-10 codes were not used in 2014]) in 2014 was used as the date of CKD diagnosis, and claims were then searched for services provided by primary care physicians, nephrologists, and cardiologists for the 365 days following that date.
+Similar to the laboratory testing, the sample included patients who were alive, without ESRD, did not have a Medicare Advantage plan, and had both Parts A and B coverage for all of 2015.
+The date of the earliest CKD claim (any CKD or Stage 3/4/5 [585.3-585.6, N18.3-N18.6) in 2015 was used as the date of CKD diagnosis, and claims were then searched for services provided by primary care physicians, nephrologists, and cardiologists for the 365 days following that date.
 Primary care visits were defined based on a physician specialty code of 01, 08, or 11.
-Cardiologist visits were defined based on specialty code 06, and nephrology visits based on specialty code 36.
+Cardiologist visits were defined based on specialty code o6, and nephrology visits based on specialty code 36.

-Figure 2.5 presents the proportion of CKD patients in the fee-for-service, age-eligible Medicare population in 2015 (based on diagnostic code) who were tested for urine albumin in 2015, according to whether they saw a primary care physician, a nephrologist, or neither in 2014.
-The analysis cohort required patients to be alive and eligible for all of 2015 with a CKD diagnosis claim in 2014.
+Figure 2.5 presents the proportion of CKD patients in the fee-for-service, age-eligible Medicare population in 2016 (based on diagnostic code) who were tested for urine albumin in 2016, according to whether they saw a primary care physician, a nephrologist, or neither in 2015.
+The analysis cohort required patients to be alive and eligible for all of 2016 with a CKD diagnosis claim in 2015.

-Chapter 3: Morbidity and Mortality
+Chapter 3: Morbidity and Mortality in Patients with CKD